 How a composting toilet uses no water

-There’s a few different types of composting toilets available and each one composts waste in slightly different ways.
-There are batch systems and continuous composting toilet systems (What’s the difference between batch and continuous composting toilet?) and then you have a dry and microflush system (What’s the difference between a dry and micro flush composting toilet system?).
+There are a few different types of composting toilets available and each one composts waste in slightly different ways.
+There are batch systems and continuous composting toilet systems and then you have a dry and micro flush system.

 How a composting toilet remains odourless